alexrosa/flask-app/README.md

 # Running the application
 Open your command line

-$ cd ../7shifts
-$ python 7shifts-api.py
+$ python api.py

 # TODO LIST:

 1 - Processing data -> calculate hours;

-2 - Storage the processed data into a database;
+2 - Storage of the processed data in a database;